(And with no prior event planning experience whatsoever!)

-This past Saturday, my partner in crime, Catherine and I did the impossible.
-We hosted breakfast for 100+ people without sending anything to the landfill!!
+On a sweltering August Saturday, my partner in crime, Catherine and I, did the impossible.
+We hosted breakfast for 100+ people without sending a single little thing to the landfill!!

 (Except for two tiny plastic wrappers, which I will tell you about in a minute).